Boudy2002/ethylene-vqe-qse/README.md

 1. The twisted CAS(2,4) selector displays a neighboring 6.557 eV root; state matching gives the final $S_1-S_0$ value of 6.523527 eV.
 2. The IBM hardware table printed in the notebook differs from the final audited Table 2 in the report.
 The report excludes an observable-layout error in an earlier noise branch and a root-index mismatch in a noisy-QSE branch.

 For a fully self-contained reproducibility release, the notebook should be updated to implement the final state-matching and hardware-audit path, then rerun from a clean environment.
-Until that update is committed, cite the numerical claims from `AQH.pdf` and treat affected notebook cells as pre-audit provenance.
+Until that update is committed, cite the numerical claims from `Report.pdf` and treat affected notebook cells as pre-audit provenance.

 ## Generated outputs